-Technology, when used properly, can support the strategic objectives of an organization.
-Infosys, as part of its Strategy Surround initiative, integrated Social tools with its all-encompassing change process.
 Social has become an integral part of its efforts to achieve superior economic returns from better strategy execution (the Execution Premium).

 Before your organization goes shopping for guidance about your online social initiatives, consider the above and ask yourself which kind of advice will best serve your needs.
 Think about how the different players view the opportunity to work with you, the value and offerings of the different players, their core competencies and their revenue models.
 In the end, it will be up to you to select best partner for each stage of your online social business and social media marketing needs.